ucdavis/esp50/_posts/1997-07-15-UCDTahoeBill.markdown

   - affiliated
 ---

-UC Davis Tahoe Research Center hosted President Bill Clinton and Vice President Al Gore to demonstrate how Lake Tahoe is studied.
-President Clinton and Vice President Gore were in town to lead a summit searching for solutions to save Lake Tahoe.
+UC Davis Tahoe Research Center hosts President Bill Clinton and Vice President Al Gore to demonstrate the study of Lake Tahoe.
+Clinton and Gore were in town to lead a summit on solutions to save Lake Tahoe.